-Child custody is often the most difficult and contentious matter to resolve in a divorce.
-You and your spouse may agree as to the major decisions involving the raising of your children, such as where they will attend school, who will provide medical care and matters involving their moral development and/or religious education will be handled (referred to as legal custody) but disagree as to whether their primary residence will be with you or your spouse or how visitation will be arranged (referred to as physical custody or a parenting plan).but disagree as to how physical custody will be arranged (referred to in the courts as the parenting plan).
+Child custody is often the most difficult and contentious matter to resolve.
+You and your spouse or partner may agree as to the major decisions involving the raising of your children, such as where they will attend school, who will provide medical care and how matters involving their moral development and/or religious education will be handled (referred to as legal custody) but disagree as to how a parenting plan will be arranged (at one time referred to as physical custody).

-We will first try to work with you and your spouse and his/her attorney in an effort to reach an agreement on these issues.
+We will first try to work with you and your spouse or partner and his/her attorney in an effort to reach an agreement on these issues.
 We have a lot of experience in writing and implementing parenting plans that are ultimately agreeable even to parents who never thought they would come to terms on the issue.

-In the end, if the matter must be litigated, the court must determine what is in the children’s best interests to decide how both legal custody and a parenting plan will be handled.
+In the end, if the matter must be litigated, the Court must determine what is in the children’s best interests to decide how both legal custody and a parenting plan will be handled.

 Since this issue is highly subjective, we will advocate on your behalf to convince the Court to implement your preferred parenting plan and allow you to decide how to best raise your children.
 With years of experience in litigating this issue, and as a Guardians ad Litem, frequently appointed by the Essex County Probate & Family Court to make recommendations in specific cases, we are uniquely qualified to represent you if the matter of child custody and/or the parenting plan in your case cannot be resolved by agreement.